s4ke/Master-Thesis/src/md/069-conclusion.md

 Even for programmers that do not care for the portability between APIs in their programs the PArrows DSL can be of benefit because of the generality of our approach.
-Because we use Arrows to build our DSL, we achieve a common ways of parallelising computations whether they are simple (`->`) or monadic functions (`a -> m b`) -- or yet another different computation type.
+Because we use Arrows to build our DSL, we achieve a common way of parallelising computations whether they are simple (`->`) or monadic functions (`a -> m b`) -- or yet another different computation type.
 We can even say that PArrows is not only a general way to paralellise Arrow-based